clayne/hacktical-c/README.md

 I can think of one feature, `hc_defer()`, which would currently be absolutely impossible to do without extensions.
 In other cases, alternative solutions are simply less convenient.

 ## Donations
 If you would like to help make this book happen, all contributions are welcome.
-The repository is set up for sponsoring via GitHub and I've launched a [gofundme-campaign](https://gofund.me/46f9b954).
+The repository is set up for sponsoring via Stripe and Liberapay and I've launched a [gofundme-campaign](https://gofund.me/46f9b954).

 ## Chapters
 The content is arranged to form a natural progression, where later chapters build on concepts that have already been introduced.
 That being said; feel free to skip around, just be prepared to backtrack to fill in blanks.